-The Entrepreneur Academy (TEA) is a non-profit organization that supporters can contribute to in order to support the TYE competition and other educational programs that are designed to foster entrepreneurship.
+The Entrepreneur Academy (TEA) is a 501(c)3 non-profit that supports educational programs that foster entrepreneurship.
 In 2020, TEA ran a graduate summer program in conjunction with Miramar College’s Regional Entrepreneurship Center (REC).

 The first thing you may notice is the light bulb shape with the rays.
-This has for a long time been associated with having a great idea and represents the great ideas that fuel entrepreneurs.
+This represents the great ideas that fuel entrepreneurs.

 The base of the lightbulb is the letter E to signify entrepreneurs and entrepreneurship.